-'Qualified investors' for purposes of the Prospectus Law are persons or entities that are described in points (1)-(4) of section I of annex II to MiFID II, and persons or entities who are, on request, treated as professional clients in accordance with annex II to MiFID II, or recognised as eligible counterparties in accordance with article 30 of MiFID II unless they have requested that they be treated as non-professional clients.
+'Qualified investors', for purposes of the Prospectus Regulation, are persons or entities that are described in points (1)-(4) of section I of annex II to MiFID II, and persons or entities who are, on request, treated as professional clients in accordance with annex II to MiFID II, or recognised as eligible counterparties in accordance with article 30 of MiFID II unless they have requested that they be treated as non-professional clients.

-Certain marketing activities (including investment advice, brokerage, underwriting and placing) carried out in Luxembourg by professional intermediaries incorporated in a jurisdiction other than a European Economic Area member state require prior authorisation from the minister responsible for the CSSF and subject the entity (other than the issuer) engaged in such activities to the prudential supervision of the CSSF.
+Certain marketing activities (including investment advice, brokerage, underwriting and placing) carried out in Luxembourg by professional intermediaries incorporated in a jurisdiction other than a European Economic Area member state (except, until at least 31 December 2020, the UK) require prior authorisation from the minister responsible for the CSSF, and subject the entity (other than the issuer) engaged in such activities to the prudential supervision of the CSSF.
 In addition, the marketing must ordinarily be carried out in accordance with the conduct of business rules of the Luxembourg financial sector.